FeldmanMike/dc311/README.md

 ```

 ## Acknowledgments
 All data was retrieved from the [DC Open Data Portal](https://opendata.dc.gov/).
+DC 311 image above is from [DC 311 homepage](https://311.dc.gov/citizen/s/).

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project with proper attribution.